 - IFRS 16, Leases introduces new requirements for the classification and measurement of leases.
-The standard is effective for annual reporting periods beginning January 1, 2019 although early application is permitted for companies that also apply IFRS 15 Revenue from Contracts with Customers.
-The Corporation will adopt it using the modified retrospective approach, resulting in no restatement of prior year comparatives and the cumulative impact of applying IFRS 16 will be recognized at January 1, 2019.
-The Corporation has completed the assessment of it's equipment and building rentals, land leases and service agreements and determined there will be no significant impact on lease expense or depreciation expense.
-Upon adoption, the Corporation has elected to apply the available exemptions as permitted by IFRS 16 to recognize a lease expense on a straight line basis for short-term leases (lease term of 12 months or less) and low value assets (\$5,000 or less).
+The standard was effective for annual reporting periods beginning January 1, 2019 although early application is permitted for companies that also apply IFRS 15 Revenue from Contracts with Customers.
+The Corporation applied IFRS 16 with a date of initial application of January 1, 2019 using the modified retrospective approach, resulting in no restatement of prior year comparatives.
+The Corporation completed the assessment of it's equipment and building rentals, land leases and service agreements and determined there will be no significant impact on lease expense or depreciation expense.
+Upon adoption, the Corporation has elected to apply the available exemptions as permitted by IFRS 16 to recognize a lease expense on a straight-line basis for short-term leases (lease term of 12 months or less) and low value assets (\$5,000 or less).
 There was close attention paid to all of the Corporation's drilling contracts to ensure that they did not contain embedded leases for property, plant and equipment.
-None of those contracts resulted in right of use of an asset.
-The quantitative impact of adopting IFRS 16 will be provided in the Corporation's first 2019 quarterly report. - IFRIC 23, Uncertainty over Income Tax Treatments provides guidance on the accounting for current and deferred tax liabilities and assets in circumstances in which there is uncertainty over income tax treatments.
-The interpretation is applicable for period beginning on or after January 1, 2019.
-Earlier adoption is permitted
+None of those contracts resulted in right of use of an asset. - IFRIC 23, Uncertainty over Income Tax Treatments provides guidance on the accounting for current and deferred tax liabilities and assets in circumstances in which there is uncertainty over income tax treatments.
+The interpretation is applicable for periods beginning on or after January

-For the years ended December 31, 2018 and 2017 (Stated in Canadian Dollars)
+For the years ended December 31, 2019 and 2018 (Stated in Canadian Dollars)